 Speech Therapy For Adults Who Stutter

-From genetic to environmental factors, and whether or not you experienced a stutter as a child — speech therapy can help resolve your speech fluency issues.
+From genetic to environmental factors, and whether or not you experienced a stutter as a child — speech therapy can help you reduce the amount of stuttering you experience.

 Speech therapy can help you develop effective communication and improve your speech fluency.

-Another important aspect of adult speech therapy is decreasing anxiety and encouraging you to be confident in your speech.
+Another important aspect of adult speech therapy is decreasing anxiety, improving your mental health, and encouraging you to be confident in your speech.